SPIRou

 Near-infrared spectropolarimeter with high radial-velocity precision

-Last update: November 2019
+Last update: Jul 2024

-SPIRou is fiber-fed from the Cassegrain focus of the CFHT and is built to obtain very high radial velocity accuracy, of the order of meters/second over several years.
+SPIRou is fiber-fed from the Cassegrain focus of the telescope and has been built to obtain very high radial velocity accuracy, of the order of meters/second over several years.
 SPIRou is designed as an echelle spectrograph that allows to observe a reference spectrum simultaneously to the object of interest.
 The SPIRou Cassegain unit includes a polarimeter to change the polarization of the incident light and derive linear or circular polarization states of the observed target.
 The SPIRou spectrograph is embedded in a cryogenic vessel cooled down to a temperature of 80 K and stabilized at a precision below 2 mK.
 The spectrograph provides YJHK spectra from 0.95 to 2.35 microns in a single shot, at a spectral resolution of ~75,000.

 SPIRou is an international project lead by IRAP, involving CFHT along with the countries of France, Canada, Switzerland, Portugal, Brazil, Taiwan and Portugal.
 The SPIRou IRAP Project page covers, in detail, the various parts of the project, milestones, and those involved.